tomwillis608/thicker-stl/docs/adrs/011-base-height-heuristic.md

 - Simplifies the user interface by automating base height estimation.
 - Improves accuracy in transformations by excluding the base from calculations.
 - Encourages data-driven decision-making in the application design.
+-This heuristic simplifies the user experience by automatically excluding the base without requiring user input.
+It aligns our transformation logic more closely with the geometry of humanoid figurines, improving accuracy.

 ### Negative

 - The heuristic may not be accurate for unusual or atypical figurine models.
 - Requires maintenance of the utility for further refinement of the heuristic.
+- The heuristic might not be perfect for all models.
+Some figurines could have non-standard bases that are taller or shorter than the assumed 19%.
+- Future adjustments may be necessary as more data becomes available.

 ## Alternatives Considered